-- (e) Impairment Of Assets (cont'd.) - (ii) Impairment Of Financial Assets (cont'd.)
+- 2.2 Summary Of Significant Accounting Policies (cont'd.) - (e) Impairment Of Assets (cont'd.) - (ii) Impairment Of Financial Assets (cont'd.)

 Write-Off

 Loans and debt securities are written off (either partially or in full) when there is no realistic prospect of recovery.
 This is generally the case when the Company determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Company's procedures for recovery of amounts due.